A processional cross for Italy

 The final feedback from our customer shows us that we were apparently able to fully meet our customer's expectations, both in terms of quality and the type of processing:

-“…I can't even put it into words how beautiful it turned out.
-I am simply speechless with great joy and enthusiasm and in awe of this beautiful work!
-A big compliment for what you have created here!
-So clean and meticulous... just gorgeous!
+"...I can't express in words how beautiful it has turned out.
+I am simply speechless with joy and excitement and full of awe at this beautiful work!
+A huge compliment to what you have created here!
+So clean and careful... simply wonderful!
 I really thank you from the bottom of my heart for all your efforts and dedication! ...
-It was really a pleasure to work with you ...
+It was really a pleasure working with you ...

 ...
-I'm really very grateful and happy to get to know such great and committed people who do their job with so much passion and joy.
-It was a pleasure to develop and realize this work with you.
+I am really very grateful and happy to have met such great and committed people who do their job with so much passion and joy.
+It was a pleasure to work on and realize this work with you.
 A dream is now coming true!
 I am sure that I will have great joy with this cross.
-But not only me, but also the many people who will see it at the services.
-All for the greater glory of God!
-God bless you for all your hard work...”
+But not just me, but also the many people who will see it at the services.
+Everything for the greater glory of God!
+Thank you for all your efforts... "

 Father M., Italy